‘Wayward Pines’ Renewed For Season 3 Or Canceled? Fans Are Still Hopeful As Fox Debates Renewing The Series

 — RenewCancelTV (@RenewCancelTV) January 12, 2017

-During the winter TCA executive session, Gary Newman – the chairman of Fox – gave fans of Wayward Pines a new glimmer of hope when he gave a statement regarding whether the series would be renewed for Season 3 or canceled.
+During the winter TCA executive session, Gary Newman, the chairman of Fox, gave fans of Wayward Pines a new glimmer of hope when he gave a statement regarding whether the series would be renewed for Season 3 or canceled.

 “Wayward is not canceled, but it will not be on this summer.
 Wayward didn’t come together quickly enough for us to have it this summer; there have been discussions about casting.
 We’re still talking about it.
 It’s possible you’ll see Wayward at some point back on Fox.
 But we are focusing a little bit more heavily on unscripted this summer.”

-Most fans of the series would agree this announcement is better than nothing at all.
+Most fans of the series would agree that this announcement is better than nothing at all.
 It is certainly better than confirmation the series has been canceled.
 It also gives both the writers and producers of the show a chance to flesh things out to give Season 3 a chance to be more successful than Season 2 was.

 #WaywardPines "is not canceled, but will not be on this summer" according to Fox.
 "It's possible you'll see it at some point." pic.twitter.com/iUWOntGZw6